On this page...

 Revised Guidelines on Determining Qualified Faculty - The following information provides guidance to institutions and peer reviewers in determining and evaluating minimal faculty qualifications at institutions accredited by Higher Learning Commission.

 All community college-employed instructors who are under contract for at least half-time or more, and by July 1, 2011, all instructors teaching college credit coursework, are required to meet minimum standards.

 Faculty Advisory Committee

-The Community College Faculty Advisory Committee was established to: 1) keep faculty informed of higher education issues, 2) facilitate communication between faculty and the department on an ongoing basis, and 3) to serve as an advisory committee to the department and community colleges on faculty issues.
-The committee, as required by Iowa Code 260C.36, consists of arts & sciences, and career & technical education faculty.
+The Community College Faculty Advisory Committee was established to: (1) keep faculty informed of higher education issues, (2) facilitate communication between faculty and the department on an ongoing basis, and (3) to serve as an advisory committee to the department and community colleges on faculty issues.
+The committee, as required by Iowa Code 260C.36, consists of arts and sciences as well as career and technical education faculty.